jasonbrianhall/minesweeper/README.md

 # 🎮 Minesweeper

-A modern, feature-rich implementation of the classic Minesweeper game, available in both Windows Forms and Terminal versions.
+A modern, feature-rich implementation of the classic Minesweeper game, available in Windows Forms, Linux GTK, and Terminal versions.

 ## 📦 Versions

 ### Windows Forms Version
-A polished, graphical implementation built with Windows Forms and C++/CLI, featuring a modern user interface.
+A polished, graphical implementation built with Windows Forms and C++, featuring a modern user interface.

+### Linux GTK Version
+A polished, graphical implementation built with GTK and C++, featuring a modern user interface.

 ### Terminal Version
 A classic, ncurses-based implementation perfect for terminal environments and systems without graphical interfaces.